 16. Americans Spent $2 billion on Arcade Games

 Americans' obsession with video games peaked in 1981 – with Time Magazine reports stating they spent a whopping sum of $20 billion on arcade games alone.
-And that’s twice the income of casino pokies and lovers in Nevada.
+And that’s twice the income of online casino and land-based casino pokies and lovers in Nevada.

 17. The Youngest Professional Gamer was 11